FiXato/weechat_scripts/README.markdown

 * clone_scanner.py

     Detect if a joining user is a clone or not.

 * listbuffer.py (for now still in its own repository, but will be added later)

     Show /list results in a common buffer and interact with them.

 ## Script ideas
 * Task https://savannah.nongnu.org/task/index.php?11351
-  Allow buffer names for irc.msgbuffer
+    "Allow buffer names for irc.msgbuffer"

     (Custom (s)notices buffer)

 * bufferstats:

     Output stats about the number of different buffers.
 Something like:

         Total of 55 buffers: 1 core, 6 server buffers, 43 channel buffers,
         3 queries, 2 plugin buffers; 10 of them are merged.